10 Reasons to Go on An Italian River Cruise

 Italy is one country that’s on pretty much everybody’s holiday hit list.
 The art, the history, the architecture, the Italian food – it’s no surprise that it’s one of the most visited and loved destinations in Europe.
-For those looking for a more laid back and relaxed holiday, rather than the fast-paced, list-ticking experience of many tourists, there is another way… cruise Italy at leisure on a luxury barge.
+For those looking for a more laid-back and relaxed holiday, rather than the fast-paced, list-ticking experience of many tourists, there is another way… cruise Italy at leisure on a luxury river cruise.

 What Do River Cruises Around Italy Entail?

-You certainly can!
-In fact, we often say that it’s the perfect country to host this kind of travel, with a host of beautiful rivers and canals that take you through some of the most charming scenery in the country.
+We often say that it’s the perfect country for luxury cruising, with a host of beautiful rivers and canals that take you through some of the most charming scenery in the country.
 Our Italian cruise itineraries encompass the stunning waterways of Venice and the surrounding Veneto region, and up through the Po Valley via the River Po and the Bianco Canal to the Renaissance city of Mantua.

-Historic towns and cities are an unmissable part of any cruise in Italy, with the country famed for its renaissance and neoclassical architecture.
-You don’t have to look far to spot a work of genius in Italy.
-In particular, you should try to go off the beaten track and visit quaint regions unsullied by the tourist masses.
+Historic towns and cities are an unmissable part of any cruise in Italy, with the country famed for its Renaissance and neoclassical architecture.
+You don’t have to look far to spot a work of genius here.
+In particular, you have the opportunity to see unique places and visit quaint regions unsullied by the tourist masses.

 Italy Waterways Map